eagle20111/hello-hugo/content/posts/tech/2022-06-12_Social_NCE.md

 ## Issue to solve and its Solution

-Due to the ill-distributed training Data, it's difficult to capture the notion of the "negative" examples like collision.
+Due to the ill-distributed training Data, it's <u><font color=red>difficult to capture the notion of the "negative" examples</font></u> like collision.

 **Solution:**